lmenou/webarx/README.md

 ## :warning: Disclaimer :warning:

 Use it at your own risk !
 The software is not finished and may crash at any time.
-Plus, before any use, reading the [Term of Use of the ArXiv API](https://info.arxiv.org/help/api/tou.html) is strongly recommended.
+Plus, before any use, reading the [Terms of Use of the ArXiv API](https://info.arxiv.org/help/api/tou.html) is strongly recommended.

 ## Problem :triumph: